mozilla/dxr/docs/source/development.rst

    deletes the instance.
 If you want to examine the instance manually for troubleshooting, set this to ``False``.

-2. A heavier sort of test which consists of a full DXR instance on disk.
+2. A heavier sort which consists of a full DXR instance on disk.
    ``test_ignores`` is an example.
 Within these instances are one or more Python files containing subclasses of ``DxrInstanceTestCase`` which express the actual tests.
 These instances can be built like any